WHAT IS A CITIZEN’S ASSEMBLY?

 Citizens’ Assemblies are used around the world to address important issues that politicians are unwilling, or just plain afraid to touch.
 In recent years, Ireland has used Citizens' Assemblies to successfully break the deadlock on two controversial issues: same-sex marriage and abortion.
 The recommendations of the Citizens’ Assembly informed public debate and provided politicians cover to make the necessary changes.
 The Irish Citizens’ Assembly has also called for Making Ireland a Leader in Tackling Climate Change (scroll down to the Recommendations section to see their conclusions on this issue), and now the Irish Parliament is considering banning oil and gas exploration.

 THE CITIZENS’ ASSEMBLY ON THE CLIMATE AND ECOLOGICAL CRISIS

 This is an emergency.
 The challenges are big, wide-ranging and complex.
 And solutions are needed urgently.

 Extinction Rebellion believes that part of the problem is the way that government operates.

-This form of government has proved itself incapable of making the radical long-term policy decisions needed to deal effectively with the climate and ecological crisis:
+Electoral politics has proved incapable of making the long-term decisions needed to deal with the climate and ecological crisis: